pixie-io/blog.px.dev/content/blog/argo-rollouts/index.md

 ### Unuccessful Rollout with Canary Analysis

 Let's again modify the image tag of the application Rollout to trigger an upgrade.
-This time we'll update it to a buggy application image which returns 500 errors for most requests:
+This time we'll update it to a buggy application image (`bad-red`) which returns 500 errors for most requests:

 ```bash
 kubectl argo rollouts set image canary-demo "*=argoproj/rollouts-demo:bad-red"